SpellholdStudios/BP-BGT-Worldmap/README.md

 This is the original introduction written by Yacomo:

 >Please allow me a few words about my motivation in doing this...

 >I always loved maps, guess since I first got my hands on the middle earth atlas.
 I always liked the infinity engine games as well, but those two things had nothing to do with each other...

 >Well, nothing to do until I started playing the BP-BGT-NeJ-CtB-DSotSC-BH-NTotSC monster in early 2005.
 I became a fan of the Check the Bodies worldmap immediately and I fell in love with the spirit of the modding community shortly thereafter.
 I had to give it back something...

 >What I never liked about the BP-BGT map was the mix of coloured and black and white icons.
-So I was already tinkering with the idea of creating coloured versions of all the Baldur's Gate map icons when Horred the Plague posted <a class="inter-link" href="http://forums.spellholdstudios.net/index.php?act=ST&amp;f=193&amp;t=13954">link</a> on the former forgottenwars forums...
+So I was already tinkering with the idea of creating coloured versions of all the Baldur's Gate map icons when Horred the Plague posted <a href="http://forums.spellholdstudios.net/index.php?act=ST&amp;f=193&amp;t=13954">link</a> on the former forgottenwars forums...

 >That was the starter I was waiting for!
 So I picked up the task, made myself comfortable with GIMP (who needs Photoshop - bah :smile: and this is the result - hope ya like it!

 At the beginning of the year 2006 Yacomo retired the first time from this mod and King Diamond and Weigo took over the worldmap.
 King Diamond, one of the WeiDU coding chiefs, made a fantastic new code for the worldmap.
 Weigo made a lot of small and large changes to the worldmaps.